treyworks/treyworks-chat-plugin/README.md

 ## Customization

+### Widget Styling (Both Text and Voice)

-Customize the plugin's appearance using CSS variables.
+Customize the appearance of both text chat widgets and voice chat widgets using CSS variables.
+Most styling options apply to both widget types, while some are specific to each type as noted.
 Example:

 ```css preview
 :root {